Estadio Nacional del Peru

 While capacity got slightly reduced following the disaster, the stadium remained pretty much the same until a major redevelopment program was started in the late 2000s.

 Between 2009 and 2011, rows of private boxes were added on top of the stands, a new roof and exterior were put up, and seats and internal facilities were upgraded.
-The stadium was reinaugurated on the 24th of July 2011.
+The stadium was reinaugurated on 24 July 2011.

 Estadio Nacional is located in central Lima at less than 2 kilometres south of Plaza San Martín in Lima’s historic centre.
 The stadium lies alongside the Paseo de la República, which runs south from the historic centre to the more upscale Miraflores and Barranco areas on the pacific coast (about 6 kilometres south from the stadium).